Yuricst/FullEphemerisPropagator.jl/README.md

 ## Quick example

-For the N-body problem, we can integrate as follows:
+For the N-body problem, we can first do some setup:

 ```julia
 using SPICE